sola-st/RepairAgent/README.md

 ### 3. Run RepairAgent on an arbitrary project
-Documentation for this part will come soon.
+Documentation for this part will come soon (in version 0.7.0).
 (We are working on encapsulating this part in one to make it easy to use.)

-## Our Patches
+## IV.
+Our Patches
 In our experiments, we run RepairAgent on Defects4j dataset.
 RepairAgent was able to fix 164 bugs.
 * The list of fixed bugs can be found [here](./final_list_of_fixed_bugs)
 * The implementation of the patches can be found in [this file](./fixes_implementation)

+In 29 bugs, RepairAgent terminated with an Exception raised by the MiddleWare.

 ## V. Help us improve RepairAgent
 If you have the opportunity to use RepairAgent, we encourage you to report any issues, bugs, or gaps in the documentation/features.
 We are committed to addressing your concerns promptly.